 Why subscribe?

 Humans are pushing on planetary limits and it is coming back to bite us as an enormous health threat.
 A growing field of research shows how the climate crisis and other forms of ecological degradation are putting pressure on our mental health, in unequally distributed ways.
-The age of eco-anxiety is upon us and climate-aware therapists are just a call away, meanwhile, the afterglow of climate disasters radiates traumatic psychiatric injuries throughout the globe.
+The age of eco-anxiety is upon us and climate-aware therapists are just a call away, meanwhile, the afterglow of climate disasters radiates traumatic and psychiatric injuries throughout the globe.
 We need to get wise to what is happening and what we can do about it, so we don’t lose all our marbles.
-Consider this newsletter the clearing house for new, old, and emerging ideas to strengthen our emotional intelligence, psychological resilience, and mental health while we’re in this planetary pickle.
+Consider this newsletter your toolkit for staying sane in the climate crisis.
+Through essays, interviews, climate-aware therapist columns, and a resource hub, this newsletter supports you on your inner and outer journeys through these unthinkable times.

 Subscribe to get full access to the newsletter and website.
 You’ll receive a mix of essays, expert Q and As, news and analysis.